Internships for Credit in Cinematic Arts

 - Credit can only be awarded to internships that are arranged in advance.
 There are no retroactive internships.
 This means that students must register for internships during the session in which they will be completing the internship.
 All University registration deadlines apply.
 Internships are graded S/U.

 - A student may earn up to 6 hours of Cinematic Arts internship credit.
 Only 3 hours of internship credit will count within the 33 hour minimum for the Cinematic Arts majors.

 - The amount of credit varies with the amount of contact: 80 hours of documented contact per hour of credit.
 Documentation will be in the form of a letter, from the sponsor to the department, that both evaluates the student's performance and certifies the amount of contact.

 - Before registration can be approved, the student must file with the department two documents: 1) a letter from the sponsor accepting the student and outlining the nature of the internship (duties, observation of workplace processes, expected contact hours); and 2) a schedule detailing the where and when of the experience.

-- Internships must be approved by both the student’s advisor and the Director of Undergraduate Studies before registering for the internship.
+- Internships must be approved by both the head of FVP or Film Studies (as relevant to the position) and the Director of Undergraduate Studies before registering for the internship.